What Is a Proof of Service and Why Does It Matter?

 What a Proof of Service Must Contain

-Under California law, a proof of service for personal service must state: the server's name and address, the date, time, and location of service, the method of service used (personal, substitute, mail, etc.), the name of the person served or a description of how substitute service was completed, and the documents that were served.
-For substitute service, the proof must also state when and how the required mailing was completed.
-Missing any required element can make the proof of service defective.
+Under California law, a proof of service for personal service must state: the server's name and address, the date, time, and location of service, the method of service used (personal delivery, substitute service, mail, etc.), the name of the person served or — in the case of substitute service — a description of the person who received documents and their relationship to the defendant, and the list of documents that were served.

 California Judicial Council Proof of Service Forms